Riotic/Riotic/README.md

 - 👋 Hi, I’m @Riotic
-- 👀 I’m interested in WebDev and GameDev
+I'm actually 7th kyu on codewars and i plan to make a "coup d'Etat" and reach the top.
-- 🌱 I’m currently learning Javascript/NextJS, Laravel, Java, Python
+I'm learning microsoft courses for c# and will probably try to reach big levels on LeetCode and CodingGame too.
-- 💞️ I’m looking to collaborate on Web Dev as an intern.
+Don't hesitate to reach me for an intern.

 - 📫 How to reach me -> clemen_r@etna-alternance.net

 <!---